Conversion to a Large Family Garden in Leicestershire

-In 2012 we were contacted by architects David Granger Associates.
+In 2012 we were contacted by David Granger Architectural Design.
 They asked us to design a large family garden to accompany a school house conversion project they’d been working on.

 After meeting and talking directly to the clients and looking at the architect’s proposals, we drew up a list of required features for the garden.
 As well as the practical items like a gravel driveway, and working out the retaining walls and steps around the property, the clients wanted two lawns, several raised feature planting beds, an outdoor kitchen, decked areas, two water features, privacy screening and lots of attractive planting.
 We also proposed a summer house to sit alongside an existing pond.

 Working closely with the client, the architect and the contractor, Lychgate Homes, our designs were approved.
 We drew up several detailed plans for the contractor, including paving layout plans and decking and kitchen construction drawings, and we produced our own detailed planting plans.
 The final specification document ran to 15 pages, and construction of the hard landscaping began in November 2012.

 Around the perimeter of the lawns we have planted deep herbaceous borders featuring LED up-lighters to highlight the existing trees, and around one large ash tree, we have designed a hexagonal timber seat.